Appraisal Value vs. Market Value: What's the Difference?

 As it turns out, placing a value on a home is a difficult task even when all those personal factors are taken out of the equation.
 The value of a home is always a moving target: the buyer and seller may agree on one value, but the buyer’s mortgage lender could disagree entirely.

 So, when it comes time to sell your home or to buy a new one, how can you make sense of it all?
-Well, there are two major valuations you’ll need to know: the home’s market value and the home’s appraisal value.
+Well, there are two major valuations you’ll need to know: the home’s market value and the home’s appraised value.

 Market value vs appraised value